tsunamishadow/bonusheroes/fortniteseasonx.md

 * Visit Loot Lake and Sunny Steps in a single match

 Bonus Battle Star: Requires The Return Loading Screen (3 Challenges).
 The clue is to look closely at the pond area near the bottom centre of the screen.

 Total Rewards: 40 Battle Stars, 3500 XP, Loading Screen

+### Summer Slurp

+Time Limited: Ends on Thursday September 26th @ 1PM UTC

+* 1 Explosive weapon elimination
+* Use (2) different trap slot items
+* Search a chest, ammo box, and vending machine in the same match
+* Deal (500) damage with Shotguns to opponents
+* Land at Frosty Flights or Haunted Hills in (3) different matches
+* Deal (200) damage with pistols to opponents
+* Search (7) chests at Greasy Grove or Sunny Steps

+Bonus Battle Star: Requires Summer Slurp Loading Screen (3 Challenges).
+The clue is to look on the wall of the house for a icon of a unique landmark on the map.

+Total Rewards: 40 Battle Stars, 3500 XP, Loading Screen